 Skip to Main Content

-When you sign up for and internet package with Xplornet, you are choosing from our options based on both a connection speed and the bandwidth available to you each month.
+When you sign up for an internet package with Xplore, you are choosing from our options based on both a connection speed and the bandwidth available to you each month.

-As part of our new 4G satellite Stream package, you get download speeds up to 10 Mbps – megabits per second – and your monthly bandwidth limit is 20 GB – or gigabytes.
-However, while people often refer to these units as “megs” or “gigs”, these two terms can refer to two different values – “megs” could mean megabits or megabytes and “gigs” could mean gigabits and gigabytes.
+While people often refer to these units as “megs” or “gigs”, these two terms can refer to two different values – “megs” could mean megabits or megabytes, and “gigs” could mean gigabits or gigabytes.

-So, is there really a difference?
-Yes, there’s a big difference between a bit and a byte – a factor of 8 to be exact – meaning that there are 8 bits in 1 byte.
-So 1 megabyte is 8 times bigger than 1 megabit, and 1 gigabyte is 8 times bigger than 1 gigabit.
+So, is there a difference?
+Yes, there’s a big difference between a bit and a byte – a factor of 8 to be exact – meaning that there are 8 bits in a byte.
+So when converting, 1 megabyte is 8 times bigger than 1 megabit, and 1 gigabyte is 8 times bigger than 1 gigabit.

-Measuring your download and upload speeds can be tricky because your speed is represented differently depending on what unit of measurement you’re using.
+Measuring your download and upload speeds can be tricky because your speed is represented differently in terms of syntax formatting depending on what unit of measurement you’re using.

-Again, let’s say you have a download speed from the Stream package of up to 10 Mbps.
+For mathematical ease, let’s say you have a download speed from an Internet package with 10 Mbps.
 Now, let’s say that you have a 10 MB – or, 10 Megabyte – file.

 Notice the lowercase “b” in Mbps and the uppercase “B” in MB: A lowercase “b” stands for “bits” and an uppercase “B” stands for “bytes”.

-Knowing that there are 8 bits in every byte, we know that downloading this 10 Megabyte file won’t take 1 second at 10 Megabits per second.
+Knowing that 8 bits equals 1 byte, we know that downloading this 10 Megabyte file won’t take 1 second at 10 Megabits per second.
 Instead, it will take 8 x 1 second because a MB is 8 times bigger than a Mb.
-So, any time you’re looking to download a file, you can do this conversion yourself to see how long it will take at peak speeds: Divide by 8 to go from a bit to a byte, or multiply by 8 to go from a byte to a bit.
+So, any time you’re looking to download a file, you can do this computation yourself to see how long it will take at peak speeds: Divide by 8 to go from a bit to a byte, or multiply by 8 to go from a byte to a bit.

-Let’s take a look at different and more common example:
+Let’s take a look at a different and more common example:

 File download window on windows operating system